OfficeDev/office-js-docs-pr/docs/reference/objectmodel/preview-requirement-set/office.context.mailbox.item.md

 The behavior of the `close` method depends on the current state of the item being composed.
 If the item has unsaved changes, the client prompts the user to save, discard, or cancel the close action.

 > [!NOTE]
-> In Outlook on the web, if the item is an appointment and it has previously been saved using `saveAsync`, the user is prompted to save, discard, or cancel even if no changes have occurred since the item was last saved.
+> In Outlook, if the item is an appointment and it has previously been saved using `saveAsync`, the user is prompted to save, discard, or cancel even if no changes have occurred since the item was last saved.

 In the Outlook desktop client, if the message is an inline reply, the `close` method has no effect.